janjaali/sendGrid-mock/README.md

 ## Development

-Just install dependencies `npm install`, start both server and UI via `npm run dev` and start hacking.
+Just install dependencies `npm ci`, start both server and UI via `npm run dev` and start hacking.
 You may find useful http-calls in [./http-calls](./http-calls).

 The server is based on [node]/[express].
 [React] is used for the UI.